bradley-gersh/hz-convert/README.md

 python hz_convert.py
 ```

-You will be asked to set a reference point for the note A4 (default is
+You will be asked to set a reference point for the note A4, defaulting to
-A4 = 440 Hz), then to select the type of conversion you want.
+A4 = 440 Hz.
+At the menu, select the conversion type you want.
 Specific
-instructions for each conversion are given after you select a type; see below
+instructions for each conversion are given in the script; see below
 for more details.
-Each converter accepts individual values or a space-delimited
+Each converter accepts single values or a space-delimited
 series of values.

 At any time, type `x` to return to the main menu and `x` again to exit. `Ctrl-D`